LaunchCodeEducation/intro-to-programming-csharp/src/chapters/classes-objects-math/math-class.rst

 Having a built in ``Math`` class can be very helpful when it comes to common math elements, such as ``PI``.

 One of the benefits of constant values is that you don't have to memorize them, or define them in a variable.
-C# stores the value of pi upto 16 decimal places for us.
+C# stores the value of pi up to 16 decimal places for us.
 We just need to use dot notaion and we can access this class field.

 .. admonition:: Example